Westmoor Primary School

 Mental Health First Aid

 "We have received plenty of high quality training over the past couple of years, but I'm always willing and keen to learn more."

 Mrs Tennant our Special Educational Needs and Disabilities Coordinator provides advice and guidance to staff in relation to any concerns which may arise.
-Mrs Tennant is currently studying for the accreditation of The National Award for SEN Coordination (NASC).

 "The SENDCo is very approachable and highly skilled."